iAnonymous3000/opensource-contribution-guide/README.md

 - **GNU General Public License (GPL)**: Requires that any derivative works or modified versions of the software also carry the GPL license.

 Make sure you understand the implications of how your contributions and code can be used.

+## Git Basics

+Git is a distributed version control system that is widely used in open source projects.
+Familiarize yourself with the following Git concepts and commands:

+- **Repository**: A collection of files, directories, and commit history.
+- **Clone**: Creates a local copy of a remote repository on your machine.
+- **Fork**: Creates a personal copy of someone else's repository, allowing you to make changes without affecting the original project.
+- **Branch**: An independent line of development within a repository, used to isolate changes.
+- **Commit**: A snapshot of changes made to the repository at a particular point in time.
+- **Push**: Uploads local commits to a remote repository.
+- **Pull**: Fetches changes from a remote repository and merges them into the local branch.
+- **Pull Request (PR)**: A request to merge changes from one branch or fork into another, typically used for code review and collaboration.

+### Common Git Workflows

+1. **Fork and Pull Model**:
+   - Fork the repository on GitHub.
+   - Clone your forked repository to your local machine.
+   - Create a new branch for your changes.
+   - Make your modifications and commit them.
+   - Push your changes to your forked repository.
+   - Open a pull request to the original repository.

+2. **Branch and Merge Model**:
+   - Clone the repository to your local machine.
+   - Create a new branch for your changes.
+   - Make your modifications and commit them.
+   - Push your branch to the remote repository.
+   - Open a pull request to merge your changes into the main branch.

+Familiarize yourself with Git commands such as `git clone`, `git checkout`, `git add`, `git commit`, `git push`, and `git pull`.
+Use descriptive commit messages to clearly communicate the purpose of your changes.

 ## Getting Involved